Julian Temple Band: Ceiling in the Sky (2015)

 In 2014 the band returned for the first time in 8 years to Albany Street Studios, to record the follow-up album to their most successful record Upsidedownbackwards (2013).
 The highly anticipated record, titled Ceiling in the Sky, was produced by the band's bass player, Paul McMillan.
 Prolific recording engineer and Dunedin musician Michael Holland recorded and mixed the album, having worked with many of the band's contemporaries, including Left or Right.
 Legendary producer and sound engineer Tex Houston was enlisted to master the record, after Temple asked him to help with the record having heard his seminal work with bands The Clean, the 3ds, and David Kilgour.
 Producer and bassist Paul McMillan suggested ahead of its release that the band might move into electric and acoustic territory on the album: "It's definitely the most instruments we've ever had on anything.
 It's adding on the last record and building on the band that we have, which is nice".
 The album was released internationally on 17 October 2015.
 The album debuted on the Official New Zealand Top 40 Albums Charts at number 18, a week later re-entering at a new peak of number 15.
 It reached number 3 on the Official NZ Album Charts.

 Antarctica (2018)

 2018 saw the JTB return to the studio as a brand new six-piece, enlisting the talents of keyboardist Logan Hampton (Alizarin Lizard), bassist Steve 'Seedy' Marshall (Left Or Right), and electric guitarist Richard Ley-Hamilton (Males, Asta Rangu).
 Antarctica was recorded at Chick's Hotel, a historic building, in Port Chalmers, Dunedin, New Zealand by local studio engineer Tom Bell of Port Chalmers Recording Services.

+Tunnels (2023)

+Tunnels is JTB’s 7th studio album.
+The title track and basis of the album as a whole, according to Temple, is centred around the concept of finding new ways to communicate through music with people with intellectual disabilities, namely dementia and alzheimers and is dedicated to Temple’s mother, Rosamond Temple, a renowned ragtime pianist.